Tamil Genocide Education Week Act

-The Tamil Genocide Education Week Act (Bill 104, 2021) is a law adopted on May 12, 2021, during the 42nd Parliament of Ontario.
+The Tamil Genocide Education Week Act (Bill 104, 2021) is a law introduced by PC MPP Vijay Thanigasalam and unanimously adopted during the 42nd Parliament of Ontario.

-As one of the largest concentrations of Tamils outside southeast Asia, the Tamil community in Ontario had families suffering the effects of the genocide that the Sri Lankan state perpetrated against the Tamils during the civil war from 1983 to 2009.
-The Act proclaims a "Tamil Genocide Education Week", a seven-day period each year ending on May 18, during which "all Ontarians are encouraged to educate themselves about, and to maintain their awareness of, the Tamil genocide and other genocides that have occurred in world history".
+Tamil Genocide Education Week Act, proclaims, that “the seven-day period in each year ending on May 18 is proclaimed as Tamil Genocide Education Week.
+During that period, all Ontarians are encouraged to educate themselves about, and to maintain their awareness of, the Tamil genocide and other genocides that have occurred in world history.”